GAPS

 The incubation period is 1 to 7 days.
 Can be slightly prolonged depending on viral strain and host species (e.g., in turkeys infected with U.S. HPAIV H5N2 reassortants).

-The “low pathogenic” types may spread clinically silent and remain undetected or cause only mild symptoms and, hence, often escape syndromin surveillance.
+The “low pathogenic” types may spread clinically silent and remain undetected or cause only mild symptoms and, hence, often escape syndromic surveillance.

 LPAIV-associated mortality in certain conditions, e.g. concomitant infections or adverse environmental conditions, can increase significantly and may reach up to 30% (e.g., H9N2 infection in layers in Asia).

 Following infection virus shedding occurs.
 Effective infectious period is usually short (1-5 days).
 Shedding mode (fecal versus oropharyngeal) depends on viral tissue tropism.
+For poultry, oropharyngeal shedding appears to happen before cloaca shedding and virus concentrations are higher than the concentration observed in cloaca shedding.
+Transmission experiments showed that most transmission takes place during the first days following infection when mostly oropharyngeal shedding is observed.
 Vaccination to be fully effective must suppress shedding below the point where it will infect other vaccinated poultry.

 Cellular level: Receptor-bound viruses are taken into the cell by endocytosis.
 In the low pH environment of the endosome, the viral lipoprotein envelope fuses with the lipid-bilayer of the vesicle releasing viral RNA into the cell cytoplasm from where it is transported into the nucleus.
 New viral proteins are translated from transcribed messenger RNA (mRNA).
 New viral RNA is encased in nucleocapsid protein, and together with new matrix protein is then transported to sites at the cell surface where envelope hemagglutinin and neuraminadase components have been incorporated into the cell membrane.
 Progeny virions are formed and released by budding.